shashankbhat05/AutoGrade/README.md

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request for any enhancements or bug fixes.

----

-This README provides an overview of your project, explains its core features and benefits, and includes the necessary steps for others to run and contribute to the project.
-Let me know if you need to add or modify any section!